Skrylas/idTip-WotLK/README.md

 # idTip-WotLK
 idTip is a continuation of the addon known as SpellID in WotLK.

-This addon will add a relevant ID to any existing tooltip, and will add a tooltip when mousing over an achievement or clicking on a quest in your questlog.
+This addon will add a relevant ID to any existing tooltip, and will create a tooltip when mousing over an achievement or clicking on a quest in your questlog.

 Gives the IDs of:
 - Spells